preloader

 19 Apr 2025

-In Bangladesh, the foundation of charitable organizations dedicated to promoting science, literature, fine arts, or other educational and cultural activities is governed by the Societies Registration Act of 1860.
-This crucial legislation ensures that such entities operate within a legal framework, promoting transparency and accountability.
-Managed by the Registrar of Joint Stock Companies and Firms (RJSC) under the Ministry of Commerce, the act offers a broad and flexible structure that accommodates a wide variety of nonprofit activities.
+In Bangladesh, the formation of charitable organizations dedicated to promoting science, literature, fine arts, or other educational and cultural activities is governed by the Societies Registration Act of 1860.
+This crucial legislation provides the legal framework to ensure such entities operate with transparency and accountability.
+The registration and regulatory process is administered by the Registrar of Joint Stock Companies and Firms (RJSC) under the Ministry of Commerce, offering a flexible structure that accommodates a wide variety of nonprofit activities.

 Eligibility and Application Process

-Any group consisting of seven or more individuals who are united by a common literary, scientific, or charitable objective can initiate the process to register a society.
-The primary step involves drafting and subscribing to a memorandum of association, complemented by the society’s rules and regulations.
-These foundational documents serve to clearly outline the society's purpose and governance structure.
+Any group of seven or more individuals united by a common literary, scientific, or charitable objective can initiate the process for registering a foundation in Bangladesh.
+The primary step involves drafting and subscribing to a Memorandum of Association (MOA), which is complemented by the foundation’s rules and regulations.
+These foundational pieces of legal documentation are crucial for clearly outlining the foundation's purpose and governance structure.

 Detailed Steps for Foundation Registration